Shradha-2491/Calculator/README.md

 # Calculator
-This is my project on simple calculator
+This is my android app development project on simple calculator using android studio

+All files related to it is present in master branch